rust-lang/rfcs/text/0000-promote-aarch64-unknown-linux-gnu-to-tier1.md

  - It is worth calling out, in the same vein as the previous point, that given the increasing prevalance of AArch64 silicon deployments and given Rust's general value proposition, **supporting the Rust aarch64-unknown-linux-gnu target presents very strong viability for the long term.**

+ - Note that the core team have created a ['marker team' for Arm](https://github.com/rust-lang/team/blob/master/teams/arm.toml) as well as the [t-compiler/arm Zulip stream](https://zulip-archive.rust-lang.org/242906tcompilerarm/index.html).
+These form important parts of a support story for aarch64-unknown-linux-gnu (amongst other Arm targets).
+Arm's Rust team is represented in both.

 **2.c.
 The target must have substantial and widespread interest within the Rust developer community.**

  - It is hard to concretely quantify this aspect.